- Reference Number: HEY-617/2021

 For some, despite following instructions and taking the bowel preparation to empty the bowel, the view with the camera is poor.
 The endoscopist cannot be certain that the entire large bowel has been seen.
 In these circumstances, a repeat colonoscopy is needed and an alternative bowel preparation may be prescribed.

 Occasionally, people’s bowels have very severe twists and turns and it becomes too difficult for the endoscopist to get the camera all the way round.
-Sometimes, despite pain killers, it is too painful for the patient and he/she asks the endoscopist to stop.
+Sometimes, despite pain relief medication, it is too painful for the patient and they ask the endoscopist to stop.
 In these cases a barium enema x-ray is needed to examine the rest of the large bowel.

 If you do need a repeat upper GI endoscopy or colonoscopy, do not worry.
 It is not often because something serious has been found but usually for the reasons described above.

-If you require further information about your test your GP, consultant, and the Endoscopy Department is a valuable source of information.
+If you require further information about your test your doctor, consultant, and the Endoscopy Department is a valuable source of information.
 These are free of charge.

 Further information about your rights with regards to consent can be found in the following documents: